alixedi/land/apps/car.md

   - title: The Review Section has a handy list of questions that you find tricky
     description: The day before your real test, would it not be neat if you could revise all the questions that you find hard to remember while practising?
-      The Life in the UK Untangled app has just the thing.
+      The Driving Theory Untangled app has just the thing.
 The Review feature keeps track of all the questions you found tricky and stores them in a handy list for revision.
     image: ../assets/uploads/review-1-.jpg